EEN421/EEN421.github.io/_posts/2026-08-18-AI-Sovereignty-on-a-Raspberry-Pi.md

 qwen3:4b
 ```

-Ollama currently packages the 0.6B model at roughly **523MB** and the 1.7B model at roughly **1.4GB**.

-That changes the economics of the whole experiment.

-We're not talking about trying to squeeze a 70-billion-parameter model onto a Raspberry Pi and calling the smoke coming out of the USB-C port "inference."
+Ollama currently packages the 1.7B model at roughly **1.4GB** and that changes the economics of the whole experiment - We're not talking about trying to squeeze a 70-billion-parameter model onto a Raspberry Pi and calling the smoke coming out of the USB-C port "inference."

 We're choosing the _right tool_ for the hardware; **Small model.
 Small machine.
 Private workload**.